 There were occasionally problems dealing with the NSC, the usual problems.
 In particular, you'd send something over, a letter, for instance, with well-considered and thoughtful text, only to learn that it was signed by the President with changes made by the NSC staff without any further consultation with the Department.
 So the next time you saw it, say as an outgoing cable, it was already "approved" by the President or by someone on his behalf.
 This left no way to correct errors that might have been introduced into it by unknowing people at that end.
 That's been a problem of the NSC system for a long time.
 During the Reagan administration, it was particularly difficult because, with Reagan, you never knew who actually had signed it off.
 It was clear that he wasn't personally involved or signing off all those things.
-Reagan frequently did not follow up one-on-one meetings with a Memorandum of Conversation (known as a 'memcon').
-He had a one-on-one with General Zia, and when he emerged from the meeting, he reportedly put his briefing paper on the desk of the secretary and said, "I did it."
+Reagan frequently did not follow up one-on-one with General Zia, and when he emerged from the meeting, he reportedly put his briefing paper on the desk of the secretary and said, "I did it."